MLXPorts/mlx.node/docs/src/index.rst

 learning on Apple silicon, brought to you by Apple machine learning research.

 The Python API closely follows NumPy with a few exceptions.
 MLX also has a fully featured C++ API which closely follows the Python API.
+Additionally, MLX provides Node.js bindings with TypeScript support for building ML applications in JavaScript/TypeScript environments.

 The main differences between MLX and NumPy are: